Greek Spanakopita, flaky pastry filled with spinach and feta

 Jump to recipe

-Spanakopita, known today as crispy filo pastry stuffed with spinach and cheese, comes from centuries of culinary tradition in the Balkans and the Middle East.
-Its roots are said to date back to the Byzantine Empire.
-In the 6th to 10th centuries, a technique for making paper-thin sheets of pastry, later called filo, was developed there, made from simple mixtures of flour, water, olive oil and a little yeast.
+Spanakopita comes from centuries of culinary tradition in the Balkans and the Middle East, with roots tracing back to the Byzantine Empire.
+Between the 6th and 10th centuries, local bakers developed the technique of stretching simple mixtures of flour, water, and olive oil into paper-thin sheets, which later became known as phyllo (Greek for "leaf").

 timer